CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

     ![](../Images/l27t4p3.png)

     > **Note**: The performance metrics are based on a probability threshold of 50% for each prediction (in other words, if the model calculates a 50% or higher probability that an image is of a particular class, then that class is predicted).
 You can adjust this at the top-left of the page.

 ## Task 5: Test the model

+In this task, you’ll test your trained model by submitting sample images through the Quick Test feature.
+You’ll use the Prediction resource endpoint and key to send images and review the probability scores returned, validating how well the model identifies apples, bananas, and oranges.

 1. Above the performance metrics, click **Quick Test**.